ValeBotti/ValeBotti/README.md

 ### Hi, I'm Valentina — nice to see you here!

-Let me intrduce you to my past expirences with a simple blullet point:
+Let me intrduce you to my past projects with a simple blullet point:

 - HTML5 project - Core Memories
 - Decision Tree collaboration